 - Academic Tenure: A personnel status in an academic department or academic program unit pursuant to which the academic or fiscal year appointments of full-time faculty who have been awarded tenure are continued at Northeast State until the expiration or relinquishment of that status, subject to termination for adequate cause, for financial exigency, or for curricular reasons.

 - Adequate Cause: A basis upon which a faculty member- either with academic tenure or on a tenure-track, term, or temporary appointment- prior to the end of the specified term of the appointment may be dismissed or terminated.
 The specific grounds, which constitute adequate cause, are set forth in Section 4, Part g, herein.

 - Financial Exigency: The formal declaration by TBR that one or more of its community colleges faces an imminent financial crisis, that there is a current or projected lack of sufficient funds (appropriated or non-appropriated) for the campus as a whole to maintain current programs and activities at a level sufficient to fulfill educational goals and priorities, and that the budget can only be balanced by extraordinary means that include termination of existing and continuing academic and non-academic appointments.

 - Faculty Member: A full-time employee who holds academic rank as instructor, assistant professor, associate professor, or professor.
 Further definition can be found in TBR Policy 5.02.01.00.

-- Probationary Employment: Period of full-time professional service by a faculty member for whom an appointment letter denotes a tenure-track appointment in which he/she does not have tenure and in which he/she is evaluated by the College for the purpose of determining his/her satisfaction of the criteria for a recommendation for tenure.
-Probationary employment provides an opportunity for the individual to assess his/her own commitment to the College and for the College to determine whether the individual meets its perception of quality and projected need.
+- Probationary Employment: Period of full-time professional service by a faculty member for whom an appointment letter denotes a tenure-track appointment in which they do not have tenure and in which they are evaluated by the College for the purpose of determining their satisfaction of the criteria for a recommendation for tenure.
+Probationary employment provides an opportunity for the individual to assess their own commitment to the College and for the College to determine whether the individual meets its perception of quality and projected need.